fbpx

 This workshop’s focus sets the stage for transforming your emotional patterns via the deep relaxation of restorative yoga, regulated breathing and present moment awareness.
 Come and learn about your emotional type.
 The workshop’s practices are designed to balance anxiety (calm body and mind) as well as lift depression (energize body and mind).
 For more on samskaras.

-March 14-15 THE ANATOMY OF VINYASA — Exploring Vinyasa with Sequencing from an Anatomical Perspective
+THE ANATOMY OF VINYASA — Exploring Vinyasa Sequencing

 Vinyasa yoga is an active, flowing form of yoga, synchronizing breath and movement.
 The active linking of postures through dynamic movement married with breath, is like dancing with the energy of the universe.
 This style allows for a lot of variety.
 At times a class may be fast or slow, alignment-oriented or exploratory in nature.
 Its strength is in its diversity.